alberti42/Volume-Control/README.md

 ♫ **Control the volume of Apple Music, Spotify, and Doppler using your keyboard — seamlessly.**

-> 🚀 Now compatible with Tahoe!
+> 🚀 Now compatible with macOS Tahoe (supports Ventura and newer).
+> ✅ Fully notarized — no workarounds required to install.

-This app is the spiritual successor to *iTunes Volume Control*, offering a simple yet powerful way to adjust volume for your favorite music apps directly from your keyboard — especially when listening via AirPlay or external speakers.
+This app is the spiritual successor to _iTunes Volume Control_, offering a simple yet powerful way to adjust volume for your favorite music apps directly from your keyboard — especially when listening via AirPlay or external speakers.

 <img src="Images/screenshot.jpg" alt="Screenshot of the application" width="25%">